saymrwulf/crypto-experiments/notes.md

-2022-08-13T22:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2022-08-13T01:21:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2022-08-13T17:54:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments)
+2022-08-13T22:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2022-08-13T01:21:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2022-08-13T17:54:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments) 2022-08-13T23:40:00 - Implementing approach from a new paper read last night (crypto-experiments)